clearcare/django-rest-framework-drilldown/README.rst

     ``X-Total-Count: 2034``

-Errors are also returned in a custom header code, usually with status 400:
+Errors and warnings are also returned in a custom header code.
+Errors get status 400; warnings are status 200.
     ``X-Query_Error: error text``
+    ``X-Query_Warning: warning text``

 Also supports format parameter, e.g. ?format=json